cesarParra/apexdocs/README.md

 #### Configuration File

 You can optionally specify the path to a configuration JSON file through the `--configPath` parameter.
+This let's you have some additional control over the content outputs.

-This let's you embedd custom content into your home page, by using the `header` property to point to the a file which contents will be added to the top of the generated home page.
+For instance, you can embedd custom content into your home page by using the `header` property to point to the a file which contents will be added to the top of the generated home page.

+Additionally, the `@author` and `@date` tags at the class level are not automatically added to the files by default.
+But to specify that you want this data added you can use the `content` property to set the author and date flags on.

 ```
 {
   "home": {
     "header": "./examples/includes/header.md"
+  },
+  "content": {
+    "includeAuthor": true,
+    "includeDate": true
   }
 }
 ```